freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/verify-an-objects-constructor-with-instanceof.md

 crow instanceof Bird; // => true
 ```

-If an object is created without using a constructor, <code>instanceof</code> will verify that it is not an instance of that constructor:
+If an object is created without using a constructor, `instanceof` will verify that it is not an instance of that constructor:

 ```js
 let canary = {